Blog

 Grid Builder content element list with static and dynamic elements

-The second group is Post data content elements which can be considered as dynamic content, because they are using data provided by your pages, posts and custom posts.
-There are elements like Post Title, Excerpt which will use data provided by posts to display titles and excerpts of specific posts.
-Even the content display style will be the same for all posts within the grid using this template they will differ in the terms of content as each of the posts has different excerpt.
+The second group is Post data content elements which can be considered dynamic content because they are using data provided by your pages, posts, and custom posts.
+There are elements like Post Title and Excerpt which will use data provided by posts to display titles and excerpts of specific posts.
+Even the content display style will be the same for all posts within the grid using this template they will differ in terms of content as each of the posts has a different excerpt.

 Grid Builder Zones